lnxpy/hashnode/clgce8p7a000q09jv8f3d8p9a.md

 #### Ellipsis in annotations

-A common use of Ellipses in Python is in annotations and type hinting which is fully described in [PEP484](https://peps.python.org/pep-0484/).
+A common use of ellipses in Python is in annotations and type hinting which is fully described in [PEP484](https://peps.python.org/pep-0484/).
 Ellipsis is mainly used for annotating `Tuple` and `Callable` typed arguments or returning value.

 The following annotation for `calc_average` shows that the function takes an argument called `numbers` which is meant to be a Tuple of *only* three integer values.